Section 3. Airspace Planning and Analysis

 1. POLICY

 The air traffic planning and analysis policy uses an interdisciplinary approach to ensure the effective management of national airspace changes.
 This policy requires national implementation strategies; especially for changes designed to enhance user operations, maintain the highest standards of safety, generate new efficiencies, and effectively use our resources.
-With this policy in mind, the Strategy and Prioritization Team (AJV-S31) is designated as the air traffic office that will provide national oversight for:
+Mission Support Services, Strategy Directorate, Airspace Modernization Group (AJV-S3) is designated as the air traffic office that will provide national oversight.

-2. Establishing guidelines for airspace architecture and structural changes.
+2. Establish guidelines for airspace architecture and structural changes.

-3. Providing a high-level analysis of current and proposed operations for efficiency from a NAS-wide perspective.
+3. Provide a high-level analysis of current and proposed operations for efficiency from a NAS-wide perspective.